12 Best Things To Do In Pai, Thailand

 (This article has affiliate links to products which we may make commission from at no extra cost to you.)

-Located on the banks of the scenic Pai river in the Mae Hong Son province of northern Thailand, Pai has become a very popular tourist destination.
-Let’s discover all the amazing things to do in Pai.
+Pai had always been on my Thailand bucket list, and I finally had the opportunity to visit at the end of 2025.
+Located on the banks of the scenic Pai River in the Mae Hong Son province of northern Thailand, Pai has become a very popular tourist destination.

-Things To Do In Pai
+Best Things To Do In Pai

 1. Enjoy The Refreshing Waterfalls

-- Mo Paeng Waterfall : This is the most easily accessible and popular waterfall located at a distance of 8 km approx from Pai.
-Mo Paeng waterfall is three tiered and also has a natural water slide leading to the pool below the waterfall where you can swim too.
+Mo Paeng Waterfall: This is the most easily accessible and popular waterfall located at a distance of 8 km approx from Pai.
+Mo Paeng waterfall is three tiered and also has a natural water slide leading to the pool below the waterfall, where you can swim too.
 Try visiting it during the morning as it might get crowded in the afternoon.

 2. Relax Around The Hot Springs

-Pai has amazing natural hot spring pools where you can sit back, soak yourself, relax and enjoy the scenic surroundings.
-These hot springs have a low cost entrance fee and are one of the top things to do while you are in Pai.
+Pai has amazing natural hot spring pools where you can sit back, soak yourself, relax, and enjoy the scenic surroundings.
+These hot springs have a low-cost entrance fee and are one of the top things to do while you are in Pai.
 There are two main hot springs that you should look out for;

-Pai Hot Springs Resort : These hot springs are located near Pai Canyon and living up to it’s name are very hot specially during summers.
-If you are looking for a luxury option to enjoy the hot springs that are temperature controlled and less crowded, you can visit the Pai Hot Springs Spa Resort.
+Pai Hot Springs Resort: These hot springs are located near Pai Canyon and, living up to its name, are very hot specially during summers.
+If you are looking for a luxury option to enjoy the hot springs that are temperature-controlled and less crowded, you can visit the Pai Hot Springs Spa Resort.

 - Entrance Fees : 300 Baht (USD 9.5 approx)

-Sai Ngam Hot Springs : The Sai Ngam hot springs are located a bit farther from Pai at about 20 kms that would be a 30 minute drive.
+Sai Ngam Hot Springs: The Sai Ngam hot springs are located a bit farther from Pai at about 20 kms that would be a 30 minute drive.
 Located in a national park these natural hot springs are more beautiful and have very pleasant temperatures.

-- Entrance Fees : 200 Baht (USD 6.5 approx)
+- Entrance Fees : 400 Baht (USD 6.5 approx)

-- Timings : 7 AM to 6 PM
+- Timings : 8 AM to 5 PM

 3. Catch The Sunset Views From Wat Phra That Mae Yen

-The white Buddha’s statue located on a hilltop is noticeable from many points around Pai.
-This is a famous Buddha temple known as the Wat Phra That Mae Yen.
-A climb up to this temple consists of about 350 stairs and are totally worth the mesmerizing views of the green valleys and mountains surrounding the Buddha’s statue.
-There is also an easy hike towards the hilltop temple which is a more convenient option than the stairs.
-Make sure you carry enough water with you and are dressed appropriately.
+A climb up to this temple consists of about 350 stairs and is totally worth the mesmerizing views of the green valleys and mountains surrounding the Buddha’s statue.
+There is also an easy hike towards the hilltop temple, which is a more convenient option than the stairs.

 - Entrance Fees : Free

-- Timings : 7 AM to 6 PM
+- Timings : 6 AM to 6 PM

 4. Visit The Pai Canyon

-The Pai Canyon is another popular attraction from where you can catch some spectacular sunset views over the green valleys of Pai.
-The hike trail towards the Pai Canyon has no shade and becomes narrow at some points.
-So, you need to be very cautious and also make sure you have put on good hiking shoes.
-We would recommend you to go for the hike early morning since it’s more cooler and after you have visited the Pai Canyon head towards the Pam Bok waterfall which is located very near to it, where you can take a refreshing swim to cool off.
+We would recommend you to go for the hike early morning since it’s more cooler and after you have visited the Pai Canyon, head towards the Pam Bok waterfall, which is located very near to it, where you can take a refreshing swim to cool off.

 - Entrance Fees : Free